-UMA will provide temporary financial assistance to eligible Nevada homeowners who wish to remain in their homes but have suffered a loss of income due to unemployment or underemployment.
+UMA will provide temporary financial assistance to eligible Nevada homeowners who wish to remain in their homes but have suffered a loss of income due to unemployment.

 - Experienced involuntary job loss due to COVID-19 pandemic that occurred on or after January 21, 2020.

-- At least one homeowner must currently be unemployed and receiving Unemployment Insurance Benefits (UIB) or have received UIB any time on or after January 21, 2020; or supplementing part time/temporary work with UIB.
+- At least one homeowner must currently be unemployed and receiving Unemployment Insurance Benefits (UIB) or have received UIB any time on or after January 21, 2020.

 - Includes insurance, taxes, and HOA fees.